3 Days Sasa Trail Mt Elgon Hike to Wagagai Peak (Mt. Elgon National Park)

 We get back to camp mid to late afternoon ready for an early dinner and an early night.

 Information pack and expedition plan.
 Down down down the way we came.
 This is a long and unrelenting descent.
 The key is to take it real steady.
-After the ladders the trail becomes even steeper than it was and this can be a sting in the tail and real make your legs hurt.
+After the ladders, the trail becomes even steeper than it was and this can be a sting in the tail and really make your legs hurt.

 We can celebrate with a drink here at the wonderful Roses’ Last Chance guesthouse before onward travel to your next destination.